mauke/Function-Parameters/.github/README.md

 ### Named parameters

-As soon as your functions take more than three arguments, it gets harder to keep track of what argument means what:
+As soon as your functions take more than three arguments, it gets harder to keep track of which argument means what:

 ```perl
 foo($handle, $w, $h * 2 + 15, 1, 24, 'icon');